Severson-Group/eMach/docs/source/EM_analyzers/bspm_mach_constants_analyzer.rst

 The attributes of the results class can be summarized in the table below:

-.. csv-table::  results of BSPM machine constants analyzer
+.. csv-table::  Results of BSPM machine constants analyzer
    :file: result_bspm_mach_constants.csv
    :widths: 30, 70, 30
    :header-rows: 1